Tokkser/Molecular-Energy-Neural-Network/README.md

 ## 20. License

-This repository is intended for educational and research purposes.
-Check the original Kaggle dataset page for dataset-specific usage conditions.
+This project is licensed under the terms described in the [LICENSE](LICENSE) file.